 NOTE: The target system connector must have write access to the target system in order to publish outstanding objects that are being post-processed.
-That means, the Connection is read-only option must not be set for the target system connection.
+That means, the

 Adding custom tables to the target system synchronization

 You must customize your target system synchronization to synchronize custom tables.